 Copy / Paste

-You can also copy and paste text from a Word document into chapters in Pressbooks.
+We recognize that lots of users tend to write in Google Docs / Word (and other platforms), due to convenience and biquity.
+That being said, ‘directly putting content into Pressbooks’ can also include copying and pasting from these documents.
+You can copy and paste text from a Word document into chapters in Pressbooks.
 If you do this, we recommend starting from a clean Word document, with chapter headers styled as Heading 1s.
 You can read more about this method in our Pressbooks User Guide.